xXleowXx/gitlab-charts/doc/advanced/external-gitaly/external-omnibus-gitaly.md

 _**NOTE**: The values below should be replaced_

 - `AUTH_TOKEN` should be replaced with the value in the [`gitaly-secret` secret](../../installation/secrets.md#gitaly-secret)
-- `QA_ENVIRONMENT_URL` should be replaced with the URL of the GitLab instance
+- `GITLAB_URL` should be replaced with the URL of the GitLab instance
 - `SHELL_TOKEN` should be replaced with the value in the [`gitlab-shell-secret` secret](../../installation/secrets.md#gitlab-shell-secret)

 <!--